 Students will complete 100 hours of supervised practicum experience that provides for the application of theory and further development of counseling skills in a professional setting.
-Clinical Practicum is required for students in the Clinical Mental Health Counseling program who are working on accumulating clinical hours as required for graduation and for application for post-graduation licensure through the State of Illinois Prerequisites: CMHC-5500 Psychopathology, CMHC-5514 Counseling Techniques, CMHC-6601 Human Development, CMHC-6605 Professional Identity and Ethical Practice, and CMHC-6610 Diversity and Multicultural Issues.
-CMHC-6610 may be taken concurrently.
+Clinical Practicum is required for students in the Clinical Mental Health Counseling program who are working on accumulating clinical hours as required for graduation and for application for post-graduation licensure through the State of Illinois Prerequisites: CMHC-5500 Psychopathology, CMHC-5514 Counseling Techniques, CMHC-6601 Human Development, CMHC-6605 Professional Identity and Ethical Practice, CMHC-6610 Diversity and Multicultural Issues, and requires approval from the Director of Clinical Training.
+May be taken concurrently with CMHC-6610 Diversity and Multicultural Issues.
 Open only to MA in Clinical Mental Health Counseling students.